dcos/adminrouter/README.md

 * internal buffer which can be used by tests for logging-based testing

-The internal buffer is available through `stdout_line_buffer`/`stderr_line_buffer` methods of AR object, Syslog object(available through a fixture), and dnsmasq processes (also through fixture).
+The internal buffer is available through `stdout_line_buffer`/`stderr_line_buffer` methods of AR object and Syslog object(available through a fixture).
 The buffer itself is implemented as a plain python list where each log line represents a single entry.
 This list is shared across all the objects that are groking the buffer, and there is no extra protection from manipulating it from within tests so extra care needs to be taken.

 In order to simplify handling of the log lines buffers, `LineBufferFilter` class has been created.
 It exposes two interfaces: